ciatph/qrcodeapp/README.md

 2. Open using Android Studio (preferably AS version 3.1.3).
 3. Wait for files to sync.
 4. In AS, press the **Sync Project with Gradle Files** button.
+5. Connect the app to your Google firebase account.
+   - In Android Studio, click on `Tools > Firebase`
+   - Select `Realtime Database > Save and retrieve data`
+   - Click Connect to Firebase - Login using your google account
+   - Create a Firebase project if it does not yet exist
 5. Run and build on an emulator or device.

 **Date Created:** 20180404<br>